versity/versitygw/tests/README.md

 To use static buckets set the `RECREATE_BUCKETS` value to `false`.

 For the s3 backend, see the **S3 Backend** instructions above.

+If using AMD rather than ARM architecture, add the corresponding **args** values matching those in the Dockerfile for **amd** libraries.

+A single instance can be run with `docker-compose -f docker-compose-bats.yml up <service name>`